KasaiDot/Ouroboros/README.md

 **QueueItem** - Single queue entity which is used by QueueManager.
 **QueueManager** - Class that handles queueing of user actions such as authenticating user, getting library etc...
 **Settings** - Holds all settings of Ouroboros.
+**SingleApplication** - Class derived from QApplication that handles application instances.
 **ThreadManager** - Class which handles creation and deletion of threads within the application.
 **User** - Class which holds user information such as username and password.